June 15, 2014

 November 20, 2013

-Winner of seven Olivier Awards including Best Musical, Matilda is based on the much-loved children’s book by Roald Dahl and tells the amazing story of an extraordinary girl.
+The Tony Award-winning show Matilda hits Broadway based on the much-loved children’s book by Roald Dahl and tells the amazing story of an extraordinary girl.

-Matilda The Musical is based on Roald Dahl’s much-loved story about a wonderful little girl with a BIG imagination!
+Matilda The Musical comes to Broadway based on Roald Dahl’s much-loved story about a wonderful little girl with a BIG imagination!

-A hit with families, the show won seven Tony Awards in 2013 and is the funny and moving story that has kids in fits of laughter and adults in tears.
+A hit with families, the show won four Tony Awards in 2013 and is the funny and moving story that has kids in fits of laughter and adults in tears.

 Adapted by Dennis Kelly and award-winning musician and comedian Tim Minchin, Matilda features a wonderful, inventive score and is a guaranteed great day out on Broadway.